 JOINT RELEASE: Governor Signs Bill to Modernize the Public Utilities Commission, Protect Ratepayers and Improve Oversight

-DENVER, CO – Governor Jared Polis today signed the Public Utilities Commission (PUC) Sunset (HB26-1326).
+DENVER, CO – Governor Jared Polis on May 29 signed the Public Utilities Commission (PUC) Sunset (HB26-1326).
 This legislation will extend the PUC's critical functions while modernizing the commission to better meet the needs of Coloradans.

 “We need a dynamic, modern PUC to protect jobs, streamline services and protect ratepayers and consumers,” said Majority Leader Monica Duran, D-Wheat Ridge.
 “Our law extends the critical functions of the PUC that Coloradans rely on, including transportation, utilities and cell services, while improving transparency and oversight of the commission.
 The PUC keeps Coloradans safe and connected, and we worked alongside many stakeholders, including rural and local leaders, utility providers, labor, and environmental advocates, to ensure the commission can continue its important role.”